Transducing Linear Decompositions of Tournaments: Linear decompositions and semigroup theory

 The proof of our main result proceeds by induction over the depth of a given factorisation forest.
 At some point during this induction, we may need to restrict the bag considered to a subset of vertices.
 In general, this does not preserve the factorisation depth.
-Indeed, deleting vertices in a bag may change its type, and what was an idempotent factorisation may thus stop being one.
+Indeed, deleting vertices in a bag may change its abstraction, and what was an idempotent factorisation may thus stop being one.
 This section describes a sufficient condition to control the depth of factorisation forests when deleting vertices.

 Given a bag~$B$ and a subset~$X \subseteq V(G)$ of internal vertices, we denote by~$B[X]$ the bag obtained by deleting any internal vertex of~$B$ outside~$X$, and restricting the edges and colouring map of~$B$ to~$X$.
-If~$\Gamma$ is a set of vertex types, then we denote by $\Gamma(B) = \bigcup_{\alpha \in \Gamma} \alpha(B)$ the set of vertices with type in~$\Gamma$, and we say that~$\Gamma(B)$ is a \emph{union of (vertex) types}.
+If~$\Gamma$ is a set of vertex types, then we denote by $\Gamma(B) = \bigcup_{\tau \in \Gamma} \tau(B)$ the set of vertices with type in~$\Gamma$, and we say that~$\Gamma(B)$ is a \emph{union of types}.
 When deleting vertices from bags, we will only delete unions of types, which is sufficient to control the factorisation depth. \begin{lemma} Let $k$ be a positive integer and let $B$ be a bag in $\mathfrak{C}_k$.
 If~$B$ has a factorisation forest of depth~$(p,q)$ and~$X \subset V(B)$ is some union of types, then~$B[X]$ has a factorisation forest of depth~$(p,q+2p)$. \end{lemma} Before proving \cref{lem:type-deletion}, let us make two very simple observations.
-The first follows directly from the definition of types. \begin{remark} If~$\Gamma$ is a set of vertex types, and~$B_1,B_2$ are two bags with the same type, then~$B_1[\Gamma(B_1)]$ has the same type as~$B_2[\Gamma(B_2)]$. \end{remark}
+The first follows directly from the definition of abstractions. \begin{remark} If~$\Gamma$ is a set of vertex types, and~$B_1,B_2$ are two bags with $\abstr{B_1} = \abstr{B_2}$, then